-Given the vast number of Filipino women and the rich diversity within their society, it is impossible to define a single archetype of a ”Filipino wife.”
-Further complicating this notion is the Philippines’ highly heterogeneous and multicultural society, which turns the concept of a “Filipino wife” into a mosaic of unique and multifaceted identities.
+Given the vast number of Filipino women and the rich diversity within their society, it is impossible to define a single archetype of a Filipino wife.
+The Philippines’ diversity makes the idea of a single ‘Filipino wife’ unrealistic.

 The land of opportunity

-If we consider the statistical reality, where the concept of a Filipino wife is defined only by three attributes – being a Filipino citizen, a woman, and married – these characteristics alone are insufficient to create a meaningful generalization.
+If we consider the statistical reality, where the concept of a Filipino wife is defined only by three attributes – being a Filipino citizen, being a woman, and being married – these characteristics alone are insufficient to create a meaningful generalization.
 Additional context and nuances must be considered to paint a fuller picture.
-Stereotypes about Filipino wives often include also assumptions about how a Western man and a Filipina came to marry and the motivations behind their union.
+Stereotypes about Filipino wives often also include assumptions about how a Western man and a Filipina came to marry and the motivations behind their union.

 Today, the most common narrative involves a Western man meeting a Filipina on a dating site, leading to a long-distance relationship.
 Eventually, he visits the Philippines a few times to meet his prospective bride and her family.